"It is important that we discover an educational method where people learn to learn and go on learning their whole lives" ~ Rudolf Steiner

 "Our highest endeavour must be to develop free human beings who are able of themselves to impart purpose and direction to their lives.
 The need for imagination, a sense of truth, and a feeling of responsibility—these three forces are the very nerve of education."
 Rudolph Steiner

-We select products for our store with a few key values in mind - but almost everything we stock is open ended and fits well with the holistic approach in Steiner Waldorf Education.
+key values in mind - but almost everything we stock is open ended and fits well with the holistic approach in Steiner Waldorf Education.